kzmeyao/sando/src/places/usa/sabrina-lake-trail.md

 <figure>
 <figure>

-On the final day, we crossed the stream that fed into Moonlight Falls and spent some time on an adjacent side of the lake.
-The water there was deeper and took on a greener tone.
+On the final day, we spent some time on an adjacent side of Moonlight Lake.
+The water near the shore there was deeper and took on a greener tone, though that didn't stop us from spotting trouts near the edge.
 After multiple attempts to fish on this trip, we finally had success after switching the bait to local grasshoppers.
 I guess the fish preferred the more natural stuff.

 <figure>
 <figure>